lucapette/web/main/content/writing/http-endpoints-with-kafka-streams-interactive-queries.md

 Why?

 In order to achieve data parallelism, Kafka Streams relies on the same ideas (and implementation) of consumer groups.

 If we run a Kafka Streams application with multiple instances, the local state of each instance will contain only a a slice of the state (based on the partitions it has assigned).

 This is what we need to care when building an HTTP endpoint with interactive queries.
-To make this work, we need to rewrite out search endpoint using the [RPC mechanism](https://kafka.apache.org/documentation/streams/developer-guide/interactive-queries.html#adding-an-rpc-layer-to-your-application)
+To make this work, we need to rewrite our search endpoint using the [RPC mechanism](https://kafka.apache.org/documentation/streams/developer-guide/interactive-queries.html#adding-an-rpc-layer-to-your-application)
 Kafka Streams provides us.

 It's a two-step process:

-- we configure the RPC endpoint via `StreamsConfig.APPLICATION_SERVER_CONFIG` so that each instance tells the coordinator how other instances can reach them.
+- We configure the RPC endpoint via `StreamsConfig.APPLICATION_SERVER_CONFIG` so that each instance tells the coordinator how other instances can reach them.

-- we change the search endpoint to fetch the word count via the RPC endpoint when we detect the word requested is not available in the local store.
+- We change the search endpoint to fetch the word count via the RPC endpoint when we detect the word requested is not available in the local store.

 Here's the new search endpoint: